How to Tactically and Safely Use a Bathroom When Carrying A Concealed Firearm

-When you go into a public bathroom move to the farthest away stall.
-The distance will grant you distance from an incoming threat and it will put you in a position where you only have to worry about threats or prying eyes from one side.
+When you go into a public bathroom, try using the stall furthest from the door.
+This strategy will put you in a position to worry only about threats or prying eyes from one side.

 The Major Do Nots

 - DO NOT remove the gun from the holster unless required to respond to a threat.
-The holster is one of the best tools you have to keeping the firearm safe and the trigger guard covered.
+The holster is one of the best tools to keep the firearm safe and the trigger guard covered.
 Think first to remove the holster from your pants or body before removing the gun from the holster.

 - DO NOT set it down anywhere you don't have control over it.
-There may be many appealing places in the bathroom from the back of the toilet to the top of the toilet paper dispenser.
-Placing the firearm in these places can jeopardize your ability to retrieve the firearm quickly in an emergency while also maximizing the possibility that you will forget it altogether when you stand to leave.
-(See list of news stories below)
+The back of the toilet and the top of the toilet paper dispenser are appealing locations to rest your gun.
+However, these places can jeopardize your ability to retrieve the firearm quickly in an emergency and maximize the possibility of forgetting it altogether when you stand to leave.
+(See the list of news stories below)

-- DO NOT point it in an unsafe direction.
-It may be difficult to determine a safe direction while sitting on the john but there are some things that clearly are not safe.
+- DO NOT point it in an unsafe direction; instead, choose the direction of least consequence.
+It may be challenging to determine a safe direction while sitting on the john, but some actions are objectively unsafe.
 Don't point it toward yourself or the toilet.
-Those flimsy stall walls aren't going to stop any bullets either so mind your friend next door.
+Those thin stall walls will not stop any bullets, so mind your friend next door.

 The Holsters That Make It Easy and the Ones That Don't

-Given what we have covered so far you can intuitively understand how much impact one's holster is going to have on the ease and safety with which one can visit the restroom while armed but use CAUTION.
+Given what we have covered so far, you can intuitively understand how much impact one's holster will have on the ease and safety with which one can visit the restroom while armed but use CAUTION.
 On the list of the most important things to consider when selecting the best holster for you…what will work best in a public bathroom doesn't make the top 25.
-Unless you spend far more time in the little boys/girls room than I do, you would be better served to select your concealed carry holster based on the other important factors and consider and train to work around it in the stall.
+Unless you spend far more time in the restroom than I do, it would better serve you to select your concealed carry holster based on the other, more important factors and consider and train to work around it in the stall.

-Ankle / Shoulder / Bra Holsters: Ankle and Shoulder holsters are not as common in our industry but they deserve mentioning here.
-A shoulder holster or a bra holster makes a trip to the restroom really painless.
-Ankle holsters don't require any special action to secure or remove the gun but they can become very inaccessible if you are not careful about how you position your pants.
-If using an ankle holster, when dropping your pants, take a little extra care to make sure that the pants are pushed down below the ankle holster ensuring that you still have access to it.
+Ankle / Shoulder / Bra Holsters: Ankle and Shoulder holsters are not as common in our industry, but they deserve mentioning here.
+A shoulder holster or a bra holster makes a trip to the restroom painless.
+Ankle holsters don't require any particular action to secure or remove the gun, but they can become inaccessible if you are not careful about positioning your pants.
+If using an ankle holster, when dropping your pants, take a little extra care to make sure that the pants are pushed down below the ankle holster, ensuring that you still have access to it.

-Traditional IWB Holsters: If you use a traditional IWB system that has one or two clips that secure the holster to the belt then you should make a decision about either removing the holster from the pant before taking a seat or when your pants do come down use your legs to keep the waistband rigid so the firearm continues to be secured securely on the belt.
+Traditional IWB Holsters: If you use a conventional IWB system that uses clips that secure the holster to the belt, you must decide to remove the holster from the belt before taking a seat or when your pants come down, use your legs to keep the waistband rigid, so the firearm continues to be secured securely on the belt.

-Off Body Carry Systems: If you use a purse, backpack, or other type of off body holster system going to the restroom isn't much of a burden but you should consider how to position that holster such that you can readily draw it if necessary.
+Off Body Carry Systems: If you use a purse, backpack, or another type of off body holster system, going to the restroom isn't much of a burden, but you should consider how to position that holster such that you can readily draw it if necessary.

-Pocket Holsters: If you use a pocket holster, leaving the gun in the pocket is going to make it hard to access should you need to draw when the pants are down.
-We would recommend removing the holster prior to sitting down and securing it in your pants or your lap where you can ensure it is pointed in the safe direction, make it accessible for use, and ensure you aren't going to forget it when you exit.
+Pocket Holsters: If you use a pocket holster, leaving the gun in the pocket will make it hard to access should you need to draw when the pants are down.
+We recommend removing the holster before sitting down and securing it in your pants.
+This strategy allows you to ensure it is pointed in a safe direction and makes it accessible for use.
+You are also not likely to forget it when you exit.

 The Role of the Concealed Carry Belt

-This isn't the article where we expand at length about why you need a good tactical belt but this is one of the reasons on that greater list.
-If you have your IWB holster secured to your pant with a flimsy belt it is going to flap around and become difficult to secure and manage safely when the pants drop to the ground.
-A strong and quality belt will remain rigid and keep the firearm safely accessible.
+This isn't the article where we expand at length about why you need a purpose-made gun belt.
+However, if you secure your IWB holster to a flimsy belt, it may flop around, becoming difficult to secure and manage safely when the pants drop to the ground.
+A proper gun belt remains rigid and keeps the firearm safely accessible.

 Beware Your Neighbors

-I saw some websites that recommend you placing your gun on the floor.
+I saw some websites that recommend you place your gun on the floor.
 Myself, I see that as a security risk.
-We encourage Concealed Carry for a reason and just hoping that the person in the stall next door won't see or reach for your gun isn't a good plan.
-Consider in your strategy how you can also avoid drawing attention or giving your neighbor easy access.
+We encourage Concealed Carry for a reason, and just hoping that the person in the stall next door won't see or reach for your gun isn't a good plan.
+Consider how you can avoid drawing attention or giving your neighbor easy access in your overall strategy.